Meshbits/khoji/README.md

 # Known Issues

-- At the moment, the balance of VRSC blockchain doesn't show correct in VRSCTEST network, mostly because of needing to do some extra code conditions which are spcific to Verus's DeFi features. ** I need help fixing this issue, if anyone can offer that help please.***
+- **Wrong balance of Verus blockchain:** At the moment, the balance of VRSC blockchain doesn't show correct in VRSCTEST network, mostly because of needing to do some extra code conditions which are spcific to Verus's DeFi features. **I need help fixing this issue, if anyone can offer that help please.**